bailey-lab/msmt_dr_longitudinal_21-23/README.md

 ## Step 3: Plot Static Maps
-This step takes uses the amino acid prevalences from step 2 to generate high quality static maps in R. A more detailed description (along with copies of input scripts) can be found in the plot_dynamic_maps folder.
+This step takes uses the amino acid prevalences from step 2 to generate high quality static maps in R. A more detailed description (along with copies of input scripts) can be found in the plot_static_maps folder.